billyyoung/blog/content/start-here.md

 <a name="now"></a>
 ## What I'm doing now
-<small>_Inspired by Derek Sivers' [now page](https://nownownow.com/about) movement.
+<small>_Inspired by Derek Sivers' <a target="_blank" href="https://nownownow.com/about">now page</a> movement.
 Last updated on Apr 9, 2024._</small>

 ### Living in SF
 I moved to San Francisco after graduating college in 2016, and I've been living here since (8 years now!).
 But I think from 2020 onward is when I really started to enjoy living here.
-Most Sunday mornings you can find me playing [volleyball](https://heylo.group/sfbv) at Ocean Beach.
+Most Sunday mornings you can find me playing <a target="_blank" href="https://heylo.group/sfbv">volleyball</a> at Ocean Beach.

-If you're ever in town, I'd [love](https://twitter.com/billyisyoung/status/1745704925831831706) to hear your story.
-[DM me](https://twitter.com/billyisyoung) and let's grab coffee!
+If you're ever in town, I'd <a target="_blank" href="https://twitter.com/billyisyoung/status/1745704925831831706">love</a> to hear your story. <a target="_blank" href="https://twitter.com/billyisyoung">DM me</a> and let's grab coffee!

 ### On sabbatical
 In June 2023 I left my job of 7 years in software engineering, and went on a sabbatical.